Monitor usage using cluster and pool tags

 , the cluster can no longer be tracked by Databricks.
 As a consequence, the cluster might not be terminated after becoming idle and will continue to incur usage costs.

-Databricks adds the following default tags to all pools and clusters:
+Databricks adds the following default tags to all-purpose compute:

 Value |